![]() |

 - June 2023 - A paper on Optimizing Function Layout for Mobile Applications on improving mobile compilers in LCTES'23

-- May 2023 - A new paper on Robust and fair work allocation in KDD'23
+- May 2023 - A new paper on Robust and Fair Work Allocation in KDD'23

 - April 2023 - A new paper on Linear Layouts of Bipartite Planar Graphs accepted at WADS'23